DEFRA/cdp-defra-id-stub/README.md

 The stub responds to provider scopes of `defra-id` and `refresh_token`.

-### No localhost redirect

-Note, at the moment if integrating to a stub running in one of CDPs environments from your local machine, the `redirect_url` you send from your app on the authorize call to the stub can not be `localhost`.
-The firewall will not allow that redirect.
-However, setting your application's host in that URL to e.g. `myapp.127.0.0.1.sslip.io` works.
+## Limitations

+### Cross environment traffic

+Currently you can not integrate with the stub running in an environment from your local machine.
+The service will not allow a redirect post authentication to `localhost`.

+You should use the stub intended for the environment you are in.

+- If developing locally, use the docker compose stub image to run the stub locally.
+- If running in a CDP enviroment, use the stub for that environment only.

-However mixing traffic across environments and local is not recommended in general.
+Mixing traffic across environments including local is not recommended in general.

+However if necessary, there are work-arounds, and also the DEFRA ID Stub supplied by DEFRA ID do allow integration from a local machine.

 ---